Skip to main content

 Young & Associates offers a CRE portfolio stress testing service that efficiently and insightfully assesses your portfolio.
 Using data specific to your bank, we stress your CRE portfolio across various factors.
 Our report quantifies potential impacts on earnings and capital resulting from collateral value decreases, changes in property net operating incomes, or increases in interest rates.
 What sets us apart is our ability to handle the stress testing process efficiently, allowing your institution’s management to focus on other important initiatives.

 For most community financial institutions, outsourced loan review is the best choice due to size and the need for an independent party.
-Our loan review service, applied to your CRE portfolio, not only uncovers individual credit assessments but also evaluates the alignment of your credit standards, analysis, and continuous credit monitoring with the specific characteristics of your CRE portfolio.
+Our loan review service, applied to your CRE portfolio, uncovers individual credit assessments.
+It also evaluates the alignment of your credit standards, analysis, and continuous credit monitoring with the specific characteristics of your CRE portfolio.
 Our findings not only inform you about existing portfolio risks but also provide recommendations for effective risk management.

 Contact us to explore how we can support your journey in addressing CRE credit risk effectively.